Frederick Community College Commencement

 , completing all academic requirements for your degree or certificate, and settling all financial obligations (tuition balances, parking tickets, library fines, etc.) prior to receiving your diploma.
 If you are a Federal Stafford Student Loan recipient and you are graduating, you must complete the required exit loan counseling at https://www.studentloans.gov

 .
 Follow the instructions for exit loan counseling.
-If you have questions regarding your loan history, contact the Financial Aid Office at 301.846.2480.
+If you have questions regarding your loan history, contact Financial Aid at 301.846.2480.

-There are four official conferral (degree posting) dates for which you may apply to graduate: January, May, August, and December.
+There are three official conferral (degree posting) dates for which you may apply to graduate: August, December and May.
 A commencement ceremony is held once per year in May.
-August, December, and January graduates are invited to participate in the following May commencement ceremony.
+August and December graduates are invited to participate in the following May commencement ceremony.

 Your actual diploma will be mailed to you to the address in your PeopleSoft Student Center about six to eight weeks after your conferral date.
 Your degree becomes official when it is posted to your transcript, not by your participation in commencement exercises.